-The Company maintains robust corporate governance and transparency standards.
+The Company is committed to adhering to sound principles of corporate governance and has adopted robust corporate governance and transparency standards that promote the efficient functioning of its Board of Directors, its committees and the Company overall.
 These standards encompass a set of policies, processes and guidelines which the Company has implemented across its global organization and which seek to add to the value of the Company and to manage the Company’s performance and interaction with customers, employees, board members and stakeholders.

-Pursuant to the agreements with its shareholders, the Company is also required to comply with a Corporate Governance Action Plan and certain Health, Environmental and Social guidelines, specified by EBRD.
+Pursuant to the agreements with its shareholders, the Company is also required to comply with a Corporate Governance Action Plan, Health, Environmental and Social Plan and specific Anti-Corruption guidelines.

 The primary responsibility of the Borets International Limited Board of Directors (the “Board”) is the effective governance over the Company’s affairs to maximize the long-term benefit to shareholders and investors.

-The Board is headed by Christopher Mackenzie, the non-executive Chairman, who also chairs the Audit Committee.
-The European Bank for Reconstruction and Development (“EBRD”), which holds 5% of the shares in the Company, is entitled to appoint one director to the Board, who also attends the Board’s Audit Committee.
-The Company is entitled to appoint up to three Independent Non-Executive Directors to the Board.
-International Finance Corporation (“IFC”) holds 3% of the shares in the Company.
+The Board is headed by Merrill (Pete) Miller, the non-executive Chairman, who also chairs the Audit Committee and the Remuneration Committee.
+The Company is entitled to appoint up to three Independent Non-Executive Directors to the Board, with the remaining Directors appointed in accordance with the Articles of Association of the Company.

 The Board meets at least four times a year to handle recurring business, with special meetings called as appropriate.
 The Chairman will routinely invite senior management to attend Board meetings.
 In addition, the Chairman will invite such other managers or outside experts to the Board meetings in situations where such persons can aid the Board in its deliberations.